All Utilizing Tech

 Keeping AI Datacenters Green with Solidigm’s Sustainable Storage Solutions

-The AI boom has started a massive scramble for energy that only irregularly large datacenters can satisfy.
-These mega campuses will be equipped to support electric power capacity at giga-watt scale.
-But for normal datacenters, this is a rude awakening.
+The AI boom has started a massive scramble for energy that only the biggest datacenters can satisfy.
+These megastructures, with their bottomless supply of power, will support capacity at giga-watt scale.
+For normal datacenters, this is the turning point.

 A Surge in Energy Use in Datacenters

 A number of factors play out in the energy demand surge.
-Traditional datacenters lack the infrastructure to deploy cutting-edge AI workloads sustainably.
-Big plumbing upgrades including new facilities, latest behind-the-scenes technology, and a shockingly large power grid are required to make it happen.
+Traditional datacenters do not have the infrastructure required to sustainably deploy cutting-edge AI workloads.
+Big plumbing upgrades including new facilities, latest behind-the-scenes technologies, and a shockingly large power grid, are required to make it happen.

-For companies with a foot in a pile of capital, jumping into this spending frenzy is a smart investment decision.
+For companies with a foot in a pile of capital, jumping into this spending frenzy is just a smart investment decision.
 But smaller companies face a rough financial test.
-The combined capital expense to set up datacenter for artificial intelligence is jarringly large.
+The combined capital expense to set up a datacenter for artificial intelligence is jarringly big.
 But even more shocking is the operating expense.

-But datacenters running AI workloads also require an eye-popping amount of storage composed of the fastest drives and meaty arrays.
-35% of the energy consumed is used up by this storage infrastructure.
+But datacenters running AI workloads also require an eye-popping amount of storage.
+This storage system, made up of the fastest drives and meatiest arrays, accounts for 35% of the total energy footprint.

 “The GPUs are churning all the time and they’re big and hungry and hot and all that’s true but more than a third of that is going to power your storage devices,” explains Stryker.
 “Very quickly you can run up an astronomical power bill.”

 HDD arrays have a serious disadvantage with space and power consumption.
-Inherently low on performance, the drives use up a lot of space owing to their bulky designs and consume too much energy.
+Besides being inherently low on performance, the drives use up a lot of space and energy owing to their bulky form factors.

+Hardware efficiency is an important part of the AI picture.
 “It’s really a function of two things going on that move the meter the most.
 One is density – how much storage per device are you getting.
-The denser it is, the higher capacity the drives have, the more power efficient it is going to be.”
+The denser it is, the higher capacity the drives have, and the more power efficient they are going to be.”

 Fast and Efficient Data-Storage Is Organizations’ Big Opportunity for AI Success

-Solidigm tightly partners with industry players like CoreWeave and DDN, and OEM companies like Dell and HPE.
-“We’re just as passionate about our partners as the products we build to support them,” says Wnorowski, Datacenter Product Marketing Manager.
+Solidigm tightly partners with industry players like CoreWeave and DDN, and OEM companies like Dell and HPE to fuel the drive for energy-efficient storage.
+“We’re just as passionate about our partners as the products we build to support them,” says Wnorowski, datacenter product marketing manager.

-As customers look to get away from using HDDs at the edge, and adopting comparable SSD solutions, Stryker and Wnorowski hope that they will find Solidigm’s high-density, max-performance flash solutions a great fit.
-They are dense and pack a lot of capacity within their light frames, and without any performance tradeoffs.
-As a bonus, the drives are low-maintenance and do not need to be serviced frequently.
+As customers look to get away from using HDDs at the edge, and adopting comparable SSD solutions, Stryker and Wnorowski hope that they will find Solidigm’s high-density, max-performance flash solutions a great fit for their use cases.
+Thin and mighty, the drives pack a lot of capacity within their slight frames, without any performance tradeoffs.
+A bonus, these are low-maintenance and do not need to be serviced frequently.

-Solidigm’s storage solutions are an equally good fit for RAG applications that typically require ultra-high performance.
+Solidigm’s storage solutions are an equally good fit for RAG applications that typically require ultra-high performance SSDs.

-Keep an eye out for the upcoming season of the Utilizing AI Podcast that will touch on all of these and more in depth.
+Keep an eye out for the upcoming season of the Utilizing AI Podcast that will dive deeper into all of these areas and more.

 Podcast Information: